google/learn_unsafe_rust/src/undefined_behavior.md

 do around your code, but that is not sufficient for evaluating whether your code has UB.

+Throughout this book there will be examples of how various optimizations may break code exhibiting undefined behavior, however it is crucial to learn the rule behind the breakage rather than just the nature of the optimization.

 [reference_ub]: https://doc.rust-lang.org/reference/behavior-considered-undefined.html
 [ferrocene]: https://ferrous-systems.com/blog/the-ferrocene-language-specification-is-here/